RenatoDourad0/Project_TrybeTunes/README.md

 ### The project

-In this project I developed a single page application using React.
-It is called TrybeTunes and it's users are capable of play songs from the most varied bands and artists, create a list of favorite songs and edit the profile.
+In this project I developed a single page application using React called TrybeTunes.
+It's users are capable of playing songs from the most varied bands and artists, create a list of favorite songs and edit their profile.
 Some of it's main features are:

 - Login
 - Search for a band or artist
-- List available albums by that band or artist
+- List available albums by band or artist
 - View songs from a selected album
 - Play a preview of the songs on this album
 - Favorite and unfavorite songs